Iceland Glacier Hike Guide

 Glacier Discovery

-Blue Ice Experience
+Blue Ice Experience - Glacier Walk

-Skaftafell Ice Cave Tour & Glacier Walk
+Skaftafell Ice Cave Tour & Glacier Hike

 What do I wear on a glacier hike?

-Biting cold, powdery snow and slick ice always spring to mind whenever people think of glaciers, but Iceland’s infamous ever-changing weather means it can be even harder to know what to wear.
+Biting cold, powdery snow, and slick ice always spring to mind whenever people think of glaciers, but Iceland’s infamous ever-changing weather means it can be even harder to know what to wear.
 If you are struggling to decide, here are some golden essentials to bring with you:

 Iceland’s weather is known for how rapidly it changes throughout the day, but glaciers are always much warmer in summer than people expect.
 Sometimes, you can even venture out onto the ice without a jacket, but you should always be prepared for sudden changes in weather conditions by bringing these essential items:

 Waterproof ankle boots.
-Glaciers are made of one thing only: water, which means you should always pack some comfortable, waterproof or GORE-TEX ankle boots, so you aren’t caught off guard by weather changes.
+Glaciers are made of one thing only: water, which means you should always pack some comfortable, waterproof, or GORE-TEX ankle boots, so you aren’t caught off guard by weather changes.

 Thermal socks.
 Thin ankle socks won’t keep your toes toasty and warm, so bring some thick, thermal socks instead.